For an overview agenda pdf, please click here.

 Presenters:

-– Mildred Alvarado, Equitable Farm Futures, Cornell Small Farms Program
+– Mildred Alvarado, Futuro en Ag Coordinator, Cornell Small Farms Program

-– Violet Stone, Growing Together, Cornell Small Farms Program
+– Violet Stone, Growing Together Project Coordinator, Cornell Small Farms Program

 Urban Agriculture